Cymbeline, King of Britain

 Shakespeare, William.
 The Tragedy of Cymbeline.
 (The Norton Shakespeare: Romances and Poems, 3rd ed.
 220-301.)

-3. In Act 1, Scene 4, how does Posthumus’ “ring wager” come about?
+6. In Act 1, Scene 4, at Philario’s house in Rome, how does Posthumus’ “ring wager” come about?
 What are the terms of the wager between Giacomo and Posthumus?
-While such a bet no doubt seems unfair and even absurd to modern sensibilities, on what grounds might a medieval or early modern man have defended it?
+Why does such a bet seem unfair and even absurd to our modern sensibilities?
+Yet, on what grounds might a medieval or early modern man have defended it?
+What assumptions about women underlie the placing of the wager between Posthumus and Giacomo?

-5. In Act 1, Scene 6, how does Giacomo attempt to traduce Imogen?
+8. In Act 1, Scene 6, how does Giacomo attempt to traduce Imogen?
 What virtues does she demonstrate in responding as she does?
-Based on all you have seen of Imogen thus far in Act 1, what seems to be the guiding principle by which Giacomo she speaks and acts?
+Based on all you have seen of Imogen thus far in Act 1, what seems to be the guiding principle by which she speaks and acts?
+Why does Giacomo’s plot almost backfire, and how does he recover the situation on the fly, as he speaks with Imogen?

 ACT 2

-8. In Act 2, Scene 4, Giacomo lays out his “evidence” against Imogen’s chastity.
+11. In Act 2, Scene 4, Giacomo lays out his “evidence” against Imogen’s chastity.
+What is that so-called evidence?
 What makes the pitch effective as a piece of rhetoric?
 What weakness in Posthumus does Giacomo shape his unveiling of the evidence to exploit?
-What general view of women does Posthumus proclaim by the fifth scene?

 ACT 3

-10. In Act 3, Scenes 2 and 4, how does Imogen react first to the news that Posthumus is in Wales (Cambria) at Milford-Haven and then to the knowledge that he believes she has been false to him?
+14. In Act 3, Scenes 2 and 4, how does Imogen react first to the news that Posthumus is in Wales (Cambria) at Milford-Haven and then to the knowledge that he believes she has been false to him?
 What is Pisanio’s plan to redeem the situation, or at least to avoid the worst that might happen?
-How does the Imogen react to this plan?
+How does Imogen react when she hears this plan?

-11. In Act 3, Scene 3, we meet Belarius and the two young men he has raised, Guiderius and his younger brother Arviragus.
-What is Belarius’ story — why was he banished?
+15. In Act 3, Scene 3, we meet Belarius and the two young men he has raised, Guiderius and his younger brother Arviragus.
+What is Belarius’s story—why was he banished from Cymbeline’s court?
 What sort of life do he and the two young men lead, and in what setting?
-In what ways do their perspectives on this situation differ?
-How does this new “Belarius subplot” relate to the main one?
+In what ways do their perspectives on this unusual situation differ?
+How does this new “Belarius subplot” relate to the play’s main plot?

-12. In Act 3, Scene 5, how does Cymbeline react to the news that his daughter Imogen has fled the court?
+16. In Act 3, Scene 5, how does Cymbeline react to the news that his daughter Imogen has fled the court?
 What more do we learn about the Queen and Cloten’s respective plans in this scene?
-In particular, what is Cloten’s rationale for the attempt he plans to make against Imogen?
+In particular, what is Cloten’s rationale for the attempt he plans to make against Imogen, and the murder of Posthumus he intends?
+How does he justify these actions to himself?

-13. In Act 3, Scene 6, how do Belarius, Guiderius and Arviragus receive Imogen, disguised as “Fidele”?
-How does this reception deepen the contrast already established between the existence these three men lead and the life others lead at the court of Cymbeline?
+17. In Act 3, Scene 6, how do Belarius, Guiderius and Arviragus receive and treat Imogen, disguised as “Fidele”?
+What seems to be the basis for the young men’s instant love for the disguised Imogen?
+How does the reception offered to “Fidele” deepen the contrast already established between the rural life these three men lead and the life others lead at the court of Cymbeline?

 ACT 4

-15. In Act 4, Scene 2, what happens to Imogen as “Fidele” when she drinks the potion that Pisanio gave her some time ago?
-When she awakens to find a headless body next to her, what confusions set in that the rest of the play’s unfolding will have to resolve?
+20. In Act 4, Scene 2, what happens to Imogen as “Fidele” when she drinks the potion that Pisanio gave her?
+How do the young men react to “Fidele’s” supposed death, and what sort of funeral do they offer him, along with Cloten, since Belarius insists on decent rites for the Queen’s son?
+When Imogen awakens after the funeral rites to find a headless body next to her, what confusions set in that the rest of the play’s unfolding will have to resolve?

 ACT 5

-16. In Act 5, Scenes 1-3, what role do Belarius, Arviragus and Guiderius play in saving Cymbeline and Britain from defeat by the Romans?
+24. In Act 5, Scenes 1-3, what role do Belarius, Arviragus and Guiderius play in saving Cymbeline and Britain from defeat by the Romans?
 What motivates Posthumus to join with these three against the Roman army?
+What self-critique does he offer in the process of making this decision?

-17. In Act 5, Scene 4, Posthumus’ departed parents and brothers appear to him in a dream.
-What is the substance and import of his dream?
-How do the shades who appear to Posthumus in his sleep address Jupiter, and how does the God respond to their address?
-What does Posthumus learn, if anything, from the dream?
+25. In Act 5, Scene 4, Posthumus’ departed parents and brothers appear to him in a dream.
+What is the dream about, and what is its significance for Posthumus?
+How do the ghosts (“shades”) who appear to Posthumus in his sleep address Jupiter, and how does the god respond to their address?
+What does Posthumus learn, or in what way does he benefit, from this strange dream?
+What wider meaning might the dream hold for the present war between Rome and Britain?

-18. In Act 5, Scene 5, by what means is the identity of Imogen and Posthumus finally revealed to Cymbeline and the others at court?
-What specific device does Shakespeare employ to accomplish this revelation?
+26. In Act 5, Scene 5, by what means are the respective identities of Imogen and Posthumus finally revealed to Cymbeline and the others at court?
+What semi-comic plot device involving Giacomo does Shakespeare employ to accomplish this revelation?
+(Why is the term “semi-comic” appropriate—why might Shakespeare’s staging of Giacomo’s confession provoke laughter even though its purpose is serious?)

-19. In Act 5, Scene 5, what further difficulty does this discovery lead to with respect to Belarius and Guiderius, and how is the new problem resolved?
-What about the fate of Lucius the virtuous Roman, and the devious Giacomo — what happens to them?
+27. In Act 5, Scene 5, what further difficulty does the revelation of Posthumus and Imogen’s identities lead to with respect to Belarius and Guiderius, and how is the new problem resolved?
+What about the fate of Lucius the virtuous Roman, and the devious Giacomo—what happens to them?

-20. Act 5, Scene 5 concludes with Cymbeline’s commands to praise the gods and reaffirm a strong friendship between Britain and the Romans.
-Contrast the ending of King Lear with the concluding scene of Cymbeline: what makes it possible for the latter play (a romance) to end with forgiveness, concord, and security while the tragedy King Lear ends in crushed hopes and death?
+28. Act 5, Scene 5 concludes with Cymbeline’s commands to praise the gods and reaffirm a strong friendship between Britain and the Romans.
+If you are familiar with Shakespeare’s bleak tragedy King Lear, contrast the ending of that playwith the concluding scene of Cymbeline: what makes it possible for the latter play (a romance) to end with forgiveness, concord, and security while the tragedy King Lear ends in crushed hopes and death?
 What assumptions are operative in Cymbeline that are not viable in King Lear?

 Edition.
 Greenblatt, Stephen et al., editors.
 The Norton Shakespeare: Romances and Poems + Digital Edition.
 3rd ed.
 W. W. Norton, 2016.
 ISBN-13: 978-0-393-93862-3.